IsakThornqvist/Assignment-L3/README.md

 - Press **"Start Game"** when ready

 2. Gameplay:
-- The current drawer sees a random word at the roght of the canvas
+- The current drawer sees a random word at the right of the canvas
-- The drawer should hover over the hidden word while the other players look away
+- Hover over the hidden word (only the drawer should see it)
 - Draw the word using the canvas tools
 - Other players try to guess what's being drawn
 - Press "Next Player" to rotate turns